 It has been said that the lion’s mane mushroom is especially beneficial in the regeneration of cells in the nervous system.
 As we all know, nerve cells are the slowest type of cells to regenerate.

 If they are damaged, it will take a long time before these can recover.
-Based on information provided by Healthline, Lion’s Mane Mushroom can quicken this process.
+According to a study published by the International Journal of Medicinal Mushrooms, Lion’s Mane Mushroom can induce synthesis in nerve cells.
 This is known as “Nerve Growth Factor,” and this is the only mushroom that has this particular benefit.

 This is why many people are adding this mushroom to their stack.